Schinzel Hypothesis on average and rational points: Random conic bundles

 \begin{remark} Let $\x=(x_{ij})$, for $i=1,2,3$ and $j=1,\ldots, n_i$, be independent variables.
-The absence of extra conditions like (\ref{BM}) in Theorem \ref{thm3} reflects the fact that for the generic polynomials $(P_{ij}(t,\x_{ij}))$ the unramified Brauer group over $\Q(\x)$ of the conic bundle (\ref{eq:defisko}) is trivial.
-This standard calculation, which runs parallel to the arguments in the end of proof of Proposition \ref{sunset}, is not used in this paper and is omitted. \end{remark}
+We expect that for the generic polynomials $(P_{ij}(t,\x_{ij}))$ the unramified Brauer group of the conic bundle (\ref{eq:defisko}) over $\Q(\x)$ is reduced to ${\rm Br}(\Q(\x))$.
+This explains the absence of extra conditions like (\ref{BM}) in Theorem \ref{thm3}. \end{remark}